- Location: Main Office Ruhunu Maha Kataragama Dewalaya, Kataragama 91400, Sri Lanka

 Kataragama temple is located in Sri Lanka, Kataragama town.
-Kataragama temple is dedicated to the Buddhist guardian deity Kataragama deviyo and Hindu war god Murugan.
-It is one of the few religious sites in Sri Lanka which is venerated by the Buddhist, Hindus, Muslim people.
+Kataragama temple is dedicated to the Buddhist guardian deity Kataragama and Hindu god Murugan.
+It is one of the few religious sites in Sri Lanka which is venerated by Buddhists, Hindus, Muslim people.
 In past, it was a jungle shrine very difficult to access but today it is accessible by an all-weather road.
 The shrines and nearby Kiri vehera are managed by the Buddhists.
-The shrines of Teyanai and shiva are managed by the Hindus and the mosque managed by Muslims.
+The shrines of Teyanai and shiva are managed by the Hindus and the mosque is managed by Muslims.

 The Shrine has for centuries attracted Tamil Hindus from Sri Lanka and south India since the latter half of the 20th century.
 The site has risen dramatically among Buddhists who today constitute the majority of the visitors.
 The cult of Kataragama deviyo has become most popular amongst the Sinhalese people.
 A number of legends and myths are associated with the deity and the location which all are differing by religion.

-The priests of the temple are known as kapuralas and it is believed to be descended from Vedda people.
+The priests of the temple are known as kapuralas and it is believed to be descended from the Vedda people.
 Veddas also have a claim on the temple.
-Nearby mountain peak and locality through a number of legends.
+Nearby mountain peaks and locality through a number of legends.
 The temple complex is also connected to other similar temples in the eastern province which is dedicated to the Murugan.
 In the south of the island, Arunagirinathar traversed this pilgrimage route in the 15th century.
 The entire complex was declared a holy place by the government of Sri Lanka in 1950.
 Then political leaders have contributed to its maintenance and upkeep.

-There is a number of theories behind the origin of the shrine.
-As per Heinz Bechert and paul younger the mode of veneration and rituals are connected with the Kataragama deviyo is survival of Vedda mode of veneration that preceded by the arrival of Buddhist and indo-Aryan cultural in the last centuries BCE.
+There is a number of the legend behind the origin of the shrine.
+As per Heinz Bechert and paul younger the mode of veneration and rituals are connected with the Kataragama deviyo is survival of Vedda mode of veneration that was preceded by the arrival of Buddhist and Indo-Aryan culture in the last centuries BCE.
 Hindus, Buddhists, and even Muslims have tried to co-opt the diety.